ibm-cloud-docs/containers/vpc_lbaas.md

     {: codeblock}

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-lb-name: "my-load-balancer"`
-    :   Optional.
+    :   **Optional**.
 Include a unique name to make your VPC load balancer persistent.
 Persistent VPC load balancers are not deleted when the cluster they belong to is deleted.
 For more information, see [Persistent VPC load balancers](#vpc_lb_persist).

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "nlb"`
     :   Required: Annotation to create a VPC NLB.